GSA-TTS/10x-website/news/language-access-findings.md

 Test participants mentioned needing information on immigration and citizenship processes, benefits eligibility, and crisis response.
 They generally start their search on Google or another search engine (Baidu was specifically mentioned by Mandarin Chinese speakers).
 Mandarin speakers, for example, **start their search on a search engine** or by accessing websites via links provided by friends and family.
 Six of 16 participants searched in Chinese exclusively and 10 of 16 searched in a combination of English and Chinese.

->“Because my English isn’t very good, so sometimes I’m afraid I’ll write the keywords incorrectly and it won’t find anything.” <br/>— Mandarin-speaking user testing participant
+>“Because my English isn't very good, so sometimes I'm afraid I'll write the keywords incorrectly and it won't find anything.” <br/>— Mandarin-speaking user testing participant

 Search results are generally in both Chinese and English, though some participants only click on Chinese-language links.

 Spanish speakers specifically noted that they rely on search results in Spanish.

->“I only select search results that provide information in Spanish, so I don’t have to dig for links or wonder what I should do once I arrive at a site.” <br/>— Spanish-speaking user testing participant
+>“I only select search results that provide information in Spanish, so I don't have to dig for links or wonder what I should do once I arrive at a site.” <br/>— Spanish-speaking user testing participant

 ### Automated translations